mariamALLI/circle-3-presentation/slides.md

 ## Accessing Properties of an Object

 In Javascript, you can access the properties of an Object using dot (.) notation or square [] bracket notation
 ### Dot Notation
-Use when the property name is valid identifier
+Use dot notation when the property name is a valid JavaScript identifier.

 ```javascript
 // Object declaration using object literal (recommended)